awesome-archive/techlead/README_EN.md

 ![Impact] (https://phodal.github.io/techlead/images/influencing-approaches.png)

-You can try to build the relevant influences by using the six principles of ** influence introduced in the book "Influence: Science and Practice", namely:
+You can try to build the relevant influences by using the six principles of influence introduced in the book "Influence: Science and Practice", namely:

-1. Mutual benefit.
+1. Reciprocation
-2. Commitment is consistent.
+2. Commitment and consistency
-3. Social identity.
+3. Social proof
-4. Good feelings.
+4. Liking.
 5. Authority.
-6. Scarce.
+6. Scarcity.

 Everyone has a part that they are good at, starting from the part they are good at.